-The CUET Biology Syllabus includes topics such as reproduction, biotechnology, ecology and environment, health and disease, and many more.
-Candidates preparing for the CUET exam must check the CUET eligibility criteria and ensure they meet all the requirements of their target university.
-NTA will conduct CUET 2026 for UG admissions in the second week of May 2026.
+The syllabus includes topics such as reproduction, biotechnology, ecology and environment, health and disease, and many more.
+Candidates preparing for the CUET exam must check the CUET eligibility criteria to avoid disqualification during admission.
+NTA will conduct CUET 2026 for UG admissions between May 11 and May 31, 2026.
 The mode of examination will be Computer-Based Test (CBT) mode.
-Get the direct CUET Biology Syllabus PDF link and the list of biology books for exam preparation here on this page.
+The exact exam dates for Biology has been shared by NTA soon.

 The CUET Biology exam consists of 50 multiple-choice questions (MCQs) and candidates must attempt all questions within 60 minutes.
 Each correct answer carries 5 marks and 1 mark is deducted for every incorrect answer.